Literacy At Lathlain Primary

 Developing fluency is promoted through the regular changing of home readers, which should be read repeatedly.
 Teachers will provide appropriate levelled strategies for parents to support home reading.

+Home Reading is highly valued and encouraged through the use of take home readers.
 As with all home reading, these texts are not meant to be challenging.
 They have been set by the teacher to help children consolidate what they have learned in class and to promote the enjoyment of reading.
 Library books are also available to all students.
-Students are encouraged to keep track of their home reading through home reading logs and through Literacy Pro in Years 3-6.
+Students are encouraged to keep track of their home reading through home reading logs.

 Spelling